IGNIS: A Robust Neural Network Framework for Constrained Parameter Estimation in Archimedean Copulas: Preliminaries

 The Method of Moments (MoM) is a classical statistical technique for parameter estimation, where theoretical moments of a distribution are equated with their empirical counterparts.
 In the context of copula modeling, MoM is particularly advantageous when direct likelihood-based estimation is challenging due to the complexity of deriving tractable probability density functions.

 In this work, we derive exact analytical formulas for Kendall's $\tau$ for both A1 and A2 copulas (see Appendix~\ref{app:Appendix A}).
 These formulas establish a direct relationship between Kendall's $\tau$ and the copula parameter $\theta$, allowing for robust parameter estimation.
-By inverting this relationship, we develop MoM estimators for $\theta$, providing a practical approach for modeling dependencies in scenarios where traditional methods like MLE may be ineffective.
-However, in Section~\ref{sec:MoM}, we see that for especially A1 and even for A2, MoM is not the most efficient estimator.
+By inverting this relationship, we develop MoM estimators for $\theta$, providing a practical approach for modeling dependencies in scenarios where traditional methods like MLE and MPL may be ineffective.
+However, in Section~\ref{sec:motivation}, we see that for both A1 and A2, MoM is not efficent.